hturner/pkg-dev-ctv/proposal.md

 - `r pkg("devtools", priority = "core")` facilitates interactive development of R and compiled code via the `load_all()` function to simulate installing and reloading the package.
 Additional functions support generating documentation, testing, checking a package and submitting to CRAN.
 - `r pkg("usethis", priority = "core")` provides helpers to add new components such as `use_r()`, `use_data()`, `use_vignette()`, or `use_news_md()`, along with functions to support specific packages or workflows, such as `use_testthat()` or `use_git()`.
-- `r pkg("pkgmaker")` provides utilities for working with package-specific options, registry objects (as defined by `r pkg("registry")`), vignettes, unit tests and BibTeX.
-Serves as an incubator for tools that may later be packaged separately.
 - `r pkg("packager")` performs package development tasks (document, build, check, etc) with `r pkg("fakemake")` or GNU make, so that make targets are only regenerated when files in the make chain have been updated.
 Provides a `create()` function to initialize a package with the required structure and an `infect()` function to work with a package initialized another way.
 The `r github("ComputationalProteomicsUnit/maker")` repository provides an external Makefile to perform development tasks.
 - `r github("rdatsci/rtcl")` provides command line utilities for development tasks, which are also provided as regular R functions.
 - `r github("unDocUMeantIt/roxyPackage")` provides the `roxy.package()` function to generate help files, vignettes and package-level documentation (e.g., NEWS and README) in both PDF and HTML; check and build packages, and manage a local package repository.
 Tasks can be performed individually or in combination.